ocaml/dune/doc/dune-files.rst

 be the interface of the library and you are free to expose only the modules you want.

+Note that by default libraries and other things that consume OCaml/Reason modules only consume modules from the directory where the stanza appear.
+In order to delcare a multi-directory library, you need to use the :ref:`include_subdirs` stanza.

 ``<optional-fields>`` are:

 - ``(public_name <name>)`` this is the name under which the library can be